khangchung15/dotfiles/README.md

 - Helps you explore and read the manual (Arch Wiki)
 - Fully customizable from top to bottom
 - No holding hands like other Linux distros
+- Considered by many to be the most difficult OS to install
+- Other distros have many unnecessary pre-installed software
+- Hyprland will be easier to install
 - Released on 2002 which is my birthyear
 - Able to say "I use Arch, btw"
-- It's logo is an 'A' and it's my favorite letter (I think)
+- Its logo is an 'A' and it's my favorite letter (I think)

 Congrats, you have been convinced that Arch is superior.
 Now let's install Arch Linux